Agistment contracts for horses

 Several standard contracts and terms and conditions have been prepared to meet the particular needs of different sections of the horse industry.
 The standard terms and conditions of the Australian Trainers' Association, for example, give the trainer rights to power of attorney, a lien, and sale of the horse if payment remains outstanding.

-This Agriculture Note provides information for landholders and horse and pony owners on how to use agistment contracts to get the best results and avoid common agistment problems and conflicts.
+This information is for landholders and horse and pony owners on how to use agistment contracts to get the best results and avoid common agistment problems and conflicts.

 The agistment contract should describe the responsibilities of the livestock owner and the landholder.
 It should also set out procedures for dealing with problems that could arise.